Deal With WiFi Loss And Planned Disconnections

 Some developers who do include server.setsendtimeoutpolicy() to set the policy they require nonetheless neglect to schedule a call to server.connect() in order to try and re-establish the agent connection.
 Failing to attempt to reconnect will leave the device operational, as confirmed by visual checks, but not able to be contacted by its agent.

 Just as a suddenly disconnected imp can attempt to re-establish an Internet link by calling server.connect(), so too a connected imp may deliberately break its connection by calling another API method, server.disconnect().
 This also has the effect of turning off the imp’s networking hardware.
-Whether the Squirrel application continues to run will depend, again, on the network error mode set using server.setsendtimeoutpolicy().
+Whether the program continues to run will depend, again, on the parameters passed to server.setsendtimeoutpolicy().

-The default mode, SUSPEND_ON_ERROR, will cause the imp to enter the ten-minute snooze-reconnection cycle discussed above.
-If the imp is set to RETURN_ON_ERROR or RETURN_ON_ERROR_NO_DISCONNECT, however, it will continue to run its code.
+The default mode — onError is set to SUSPEND_ON_ERROR — will see the imp enter the ten-minute snooze-reconnection cycle discussed above.
+If the imp is set to RETURN_ON_ERROR, however, it will continue to run its code.
 Because disconnection was deliberate, any callback function registered using server.onunexpecteddisconnect() will not be called.

 The following code shows how this might be used:

-Here, the device disconnects from the network as soon as the program starts but continues to operate in order to take data samples from connected sensors every two seconds.
-Every hour, it attempts to connect to its agent; if it is successful, it uploads the data to the agent.
+Here, the imp001-based device powers down its WiFi as soon as the program starts but continues to operate in order to take data samples from connected sensors every two seconds.
+Every hour, however, it attempts to connect to its agent; if it is successful, it uploads the data to the agent.
 It then disconnects for another hour while it continues to take samples.

 Important You must allow impOS an opportunity to perform any necessary housekeeping — listen for an impOS and/or Squirrel update, server redirect, or any application messages to the device — before disconnection takes place.
 The best — and strongly recommended — way to achieve this is to embed the call in a function that will executed when the imp next goes idle, which happens when there is no further Squirrel code in queue and impOS has performed all the tasks it needs to perform.
 Register this function using imp.onidle().